ANOTHER NICE DAY IN THE 70s...

 Your First Alert Weather Forecast:

-It’s going to be another nice day across northeast Wisconsin.
-Skies will be mostly sunny, with thicker clouds arriving late in the day.
-Temperatures will rise into the 70s this afternoon and the humidity will continue to be low.
+It’s going to be another nice afternoon across northeast Wisconsin.
+Skies will be mostly sunny early on, then thicker clouds arriving this evening.
+Highs will rise into the 70s this afternoon and the humidity will continue to be low.
 While the day ahead looks pleasant, you may notice a little haze with the sunshine...
 A touch of wildfire smoke will be drifting into northeast Wisconsin.
 It should be mainly elevated in the sky, so our air quality will likely be good.

-Our next weathermaker will bring us some scattered light showers Friday through Saturday morning.
-Areas along and south of Highway 10 will have a chance of thunder, but the risk of severe weather is VERY LOW.
+Our next weathermaker will bring us some scattered light showers Friday through the first part of Saturday.
+There is a chance a few storms mix in at times, but the risk of severe weather is VERY LOW.
 Heading into the weekend, many folks have the potential of picking up about 0.25″ of rain.
 If you’re heading to high school football games tomorrow evening, it might be a little wet.

-Showers will wrap up Saturday morning, followed by drier weather through the rest of the holiday weekend.
+The rest of the holiday weekend looks just fine aside from a small chance of a shower or storms in the North Woods on Sunday afternoon.
 More pleasant temperatures are expected with highs in the low to mid 70s.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).